I’m currently working through the Seamless Bible Study and let me say this…

-She’s plowing through biblical facts and the coolest revelations, but can throw in these blunt, honest, we-were-all-thinking-it side notes that have left a lot of smiley faces in the margins beside my notes.
+She’s plowing through biblical facts and the coolest revelations, but throws in these blunt, we-were-all-thinking-it side notes that have left a lot of smiley faces in the margins of my notes.

 It has made me happy in the midst of a storm.